 Thief steals car with two-year-old girl in back seat

-The vehicle was discovered about three miles away and the girl was unharmed, although the family’s cat, which was in the car, has not been found.

-A thief sped off in a family car with a two-year-old girl strapped in her seat, police have said.
+A thief sped off in a family car with a two-year-old girl strapped in her seat in the back, police have said.

-The girl was reunited with her family after the Vauxhall Vectra was discovered three miles away following the terrifying incident in Quarrington Hill, near Durham, at around 7pm on Wednesday.
+The toddler was reunited with her family after the Vauxhall Vectra was discovered three miles away following the terrifying incident in Quarrington Hill, near Durham, at around 7pm on Wednesday.

 Durham Police said the family had parked their silver car outside a relative’s house to drop shopping off when a dark Nissan X-Trail pulled up in the street.